 How to survive the digital health gold rush with telemedicine and finding the blueprint to tackle doctor shortages

-The current digital health ageing is being flooded by a myriad of applications in a digital health “gold rush” as everyone seeks to solve the two problems of doing telemedicine in an ageing Japan and overcoming doctor shortages.
+The current digital health aging market is being flooded by a myriad of applications in a digital health “gold rush” as everyone seeks to solve the two problems of doing telemedicine in an aging Japan and overcoming doctor shortages.
 VSee is simultaneously addressing both these problems.

 First, VSee’s remote telemedicine platform has adopted a very simple intuitive interface, that ’s easy for anyone to use.
 In existing remote medical treatment, it has been difficult to conduct remote medical examinations by video communication because it’s so complicated.
 VSee provides a free video call application.
 It’s developed in-house and supports group video or voice call and text chat.
 In addition, it makes it easy to share every application with one click.
 Moreover, it is characterized by having advanced security.

 Because it has succeeded in overcoming such difficulties.
 Elderly people and patients with chronic diseases can undergo a medical examination at home or take data such as blood glucose levels and share it with their doctor.

 Even in areas without medical facilities such as Iraq, Syria, Africa, Somalia, it is possible to treat by remote diagnosis.
 In such areas, coupling VSee with telemedicine kit in a suitcase can turn any room to a proper doctor consultation room.

 “The current health care challenge is a market shortage, not a physician shortage”

 To address the doctor shortage, VSee created its medical network – This American Doc.
 We live in a world where we are screaming about doctor shortages.
 But we believe that what we really have is a “market shortage” not a “doctor shortage.”
 We believe that if a doctor’s working hours could be divided into smaller pieces and if we could put their “free time” on the market, the shortage of doctors could be solved.